 Why This Matters

-Persistent organic pollutants (POPs) represent one of the most critical intersections of chemistry, ecology, and human health you'll encounter in environmental science.
-These compounds don't just pollute—they persist, bioaccumulate, and biomagnify, meaning a tiny concentration in water can become a lethal dose in a top predator.
-You're being tested on your understanding of chemical stability, lipophilicity, trophic transfer, and the regulatory responses that emerged once we recognized these dangers.
+Persistent organic pollutants (POPs) are one of the most important topics where chemistry, ecology, and human health overlap.
+These compounds don't just pollute.
+They persist, bioaccumulate, and biomagnify, meaning a tiny concentration in water can become a lethal dose in a top predator.
+Understanding POPs requires you to connect ideas about chemical stability, lipophilicity, trophic transfer, and the regulatory responses that followed once these dangers became clear.

-The POPs on this list share common chemical features—most contain halogen atoms (chlorine, bromine, fluorine) that make them incredibly stable and resistant to breakdown.
+The POPs on this list share common chemical features.
+Most contain halogen atoms (chlorine, bromine, fluorine) that make them extremely stable and resistant to breakdown.
 But they differ in their sources, uses, and specific health effects.
-Don't just memorize names and dates—know why each compound persists, how it moves through ecosystems, and what distinguishes one class of POPs from another.
-That conceptual understanding is what earns you points on FRQs.
+Don't just memorize names and dates.
+Know why each compound persists, how it moves through ecosystems, and what distinguishes one class of POPs from another.

 Organochlorine Pesticides: The Original POPs